opensafely/documentation/docs/timings-monitoring.md

 Current limitations of the monitoring system:

 * we can only display one visualisation per window
-* we cannot embed visualisations in the job server pages
+* we cannot embed visualisations in the jobs site pages
 * we cannot pre-highlight one particular job/job_request in a visualisation of multiple jobs/job_requests
 * time is generally always displayed in seconds (e.g. 500k seconds ~= 138hrs ~= 5.8days)